 My drivers license also helped me get

 a job.
-I'm working as a consultant (a company hires me out to other
+I was working as a consultant (a company hired me out to other

-companies) and I really liked my first assignment and last fall
+companies) and I really liked my first assignment and in the fall

 May 2008 we